raspberrypilearning/naughty-and-nice/en/step_8.md

 	words = word_tokenize(words)
 ```

 - Then you can use a feature of `nltk` called `stopwords`.
-These are words like 'i', 'me', and 'my' that don't really carry any emotional meaning.
+These are words like 'i', 'me', and 'my' that don't carry any meaning for our sentiment analysis.
 You can see all the `stopwords` by typing the following into your shell:

 ```python
 >>> from nltk.corpus import stopwords